loftware/CheckXCAssertionFailure/README.md

 }
 ```

-Then, derive your test case from `CheckXCAssertionFailureTestCase` and use
+You can test it by deriving your test case from `CheckXCAssertionFailureTestCase`
-`checkXCAssertionFailure` as shown to verify that your test function actually
+and using `checkXCAssertionFailure` as shown below:
-fails when it should:

 ```swift